-Namoi CMA has incentive funding available for on-ground works, activities and training aimed at improving the health of the Catchment's landscapes.
-Landholders, production and community groups and local councils interested in funding to assist them improve our valuable natural resources are encouraged to apply.
+From time to time Namoi CMA has incentive funding available for on-ground works, activities and training aimed at improving the health of the Catchment's landscapes.
+Landholders, production and community groups and local councils interested in funding to assist them improve our valuable natural resources have applied and been successful in the past.

 Rehabilitation of riparian habitat along the Namoi River